 Willson Center announces Shelter Projects: Micro-Fellowships in the Arts and Humanities

 The Shelter Projects program is a partnership of the Graduate School, the UGA Arts Council, the Franklin College of Arts and Sciences, Flagpole magazine, and the Willson Center through the Office of Research.
-Applications will be open on a rolling basis, with ten $500 micro-fellowships offered initially and more available as funding allows.

 Shelter Projects represent the responses of fellowship recipients to the experience of their current circumstances.
 Outcomes may include, but are not limited to